 Some of the most attractive houses in the city are hidden away on the tree lined streets of Barnes; is it any wonder that once our clients buy in Barnes they never want to leave!

 With its busy restaurants, pubs and churches adding to the charm of the village, visitors and local residents alike can be found enjoying relaxing walks along the river banks or taking advantage of one of the many village activities Barnes offers throughout the year.
-The Summer & Christmas Fairs, Annual Food Fair, Sports Club Bonfire Night and Barnes Winter Ball are just a few of the many events that residents new and old can enjoy.
+The Summer & Christmas Fairs, Annual Food Fair, Sports Club Bonfire Night are just a few of the many events that residents new and old can enjoy.

 The centrally located Barnes Pond is a perfect meeting point for friends and family, or simply an ideal spot to stop off and feed the ever present wildlife population of ducks, swans and geese.
 Dog owners and walkers alike will love the huge choice of open spaces and endless number of walks offered throughout Barnes and its surrounding areas.